tkaitchuck/aHash/README.md

         - Whether or not a flipped input bit will flip any given output bit depends on every other bit in the input.
     - If AES-NI is not available, these properties don't hold for all possible bits in the input/key but for most of them.
         - In the fallback algorithm there are no full 64 bit collisions with smaller than 64 bits of input.
-        - As of 0.1.5 the worst case potential partial collision on the lower 8 bytes of output with a single u64 as input:
-            The lower byte depends on 63 bits of the key and how they interact with 55 bits of the input.
-            The algorithm is stronger for strings where the lower byte of output depends on at least 71 bits of the key interacting with at least 56 bits of the input as well as depending on the length of the input.

-This prevents DOS attacks that attempt to produce hash collisions by knowing how the hash works.
+aHash prevents DOS attacks that attempt to produce hash collisions by knowing how the hash works.
 It is however not recommended to assume this property can hold if the attacker is allowed to SEE the hashed value.
 AES is designed to prevent an attacker from learning the key being used even if they can see the encrypted output and select the plain text that is used. *However* this property holds when 10 rounds are used. aHash uses only 2 rounds, so